GoblinArchives/LiminalHorror/README.md

 nav_order: 1
 permalink: /
 ---
+# Currently Itchfunding The Mall

+Currently **ITCHFUNDING** the first official module called The Mall [https://goblinarchives.itch.io/the-mall](https://goblinarchives.itch.io/the-mall).
+The Mall is a wet, gooey, practical effects filled TTRPG adventure of mall-horror.
+Set in a 199x mall that gets transported out of time and space.
+The denizens of the mall are trapped inside with a creature not bound by any one form.
+It slithers through the mall, assimilating and imitating its victims until no one is left and a rift can be fully opened.

+Think John Carpenter's The Thing (1982) but set in a mall.

 # Liminal Horror
 **Liminal Horror**  is a rules-lite, fail forward tabletop role playing game with Facilitator and at least two other players.
 Players act as investigators navigating a modern world full of terrible and unknowable things that hide in the spaces between, looking for a way in.